gopro/labs/docs/control/overlays/README.md

 Known Issues:
 - HERO10-13 support is limited to video modes 4K 16:9 up to 30, 2.7K up to 60 and 1080p up to 120fps, in 8-bit only.
+- MISSION support is limited to video modes 4K 16:9 up to 30, in 8-bit only, HS On or Off, not Autoboost.
 - Metadata can take a second before it updates after capture start.

-**Compatibility:** Labs enabled HERO8-13 and MAX
+**Compatibility:** Labs enabled HERO8-13, MAX and MISSION 1

-updated: November 25, 2025
+updated: August 11, 2026

 [Learn more](..) on QR Control